-The mutual recognition procedure (refer to Directive 2001/83/EC) should be used if a medicinal product already has a marketing authorization in another EU member state, Norway or Iceland.
-An application for mutual recognition may be addressed to one or more EU countries.
-The applications submitted must be identical, and all EU countries notified.
-The country in which the national marketing authorization has been granted acts as the Reference Member State, and the other countries concerned recognize the marketing authorization.
-The assessment time is 90 days plus 30 days (national phase).
+The mutual recognition procedure (Art.
+28 et seq.
+Directive 2001/83/EC) should be used if a medicinal product already has a marketing authorization in one EEA member state, and the authorization holder would like to extend the authorization to other member states.
+An application for mutual recognition may be addressed to one or more EEA countries.
+The country in which the national marketing authorization has been granted acts as the Reference Member State, and the other countries concerned (Concerned Member States) can, upon successful completion of the procedure, recognize the marketing authorization.
+The assessment time is 180 days plus 30 days.